macbre/phantomas/README.md

 * windowPrompts: number of calls to ``prompt``
 * consoleMessages: number of calls to ``console.*`` functions

+### CSS metrics

+> This is an experimental feature.
+Use `--analyze-css` option to enable it.

+* cssLength: total length of all analyzed CSS files (including comments and whitespaces)
+* cssSelectorsTotal: total number of selectors (`.foo, .bar` counts as two)
+* cssSelectorsPartsTotal: total number of selectors parts (`ul > .bar > a` counts as three)
+* cssDeclarationsTotal: total number of properties defined in CSS file
+* cssComplexSelectors: number of complex selectors (consisting of three or more parts)
+* cssQualifiedRules: number of selectors that are mix of either ID and tag name, ID and class or class and tag name
+* cssOldIEFixes: hacky fixes for old versions of Internet Explorer including:
+ * number of properties that are prefixed with asterisk (hacky fix for IE7 and below)
+ * number of selectors starting with `* html` (hacky fix for IE6 and below)
+* cssSelectorsByTag: number of selectors by tag name
+* cssSelectorsByWildcard: number of selectors matching all tags (`nav *`)
+* cssSelectorsByClass: number of selectors by class
+* cssSelectorsById: number of selectors by ID
+* cssSelectorsByPseudo: number of pseudo-selectors (`:hover`)
+* cssSelectorsByAttribute: number of selectors by attribute (`.foo[value=bar]`)
+* cssSelectorsByAttributeComplex: number of selectors by attribute's value with "regular expressions matching" (`img[src$=.jpg]`)
+* cssImportantsTotal: number of properties with value forced by `!important`

 ## Debug logs and notices

 phantomas apart from "raw" metrics data, when in `--verbose` mode, emits debug logs and notices with more in-depth data: